jonathan-s/argpar.se/content/2018/improving-performance-10x.md

-Title: Title can be different
+Title: Improving the performance by 10x
 Date: 2015-05-17 16:00
-Category: misc
+Category: programming
-Tags: pelican, publishing
+Tags: django, python, performance
-Slug: slug-here
+Slug: improving-performance-by-10x
 Authors: Jonathan Sundqvist
 Metadescription: Some meta description
 Status: draft

 Here is where you put the text.
 This is an image ![Alt Text]({filename}/images/han.jpg)